What better way to spend the end of the week than hanging out with a few thousand middle school students?

 Our company is so proud of this achievement and we wanted to recognize not only the award, but how far our family of brands has evolved over the years.
 Founder and CEO, Reid Smith, shared a message recognizing and congratulating our team on their hard work and dedication.

 “If our mission statement is to impact and develop people, then this is something we’ve got to take pride in.
 To win and do something like this has more to do with you guys than it does anything else.” – Reid Smith

 This award recognizes companies that received high marks in areas such as team effectiveness, trust with co-workers, manager effectiveness and work engagements.
 The winners were chosen based on an employee-survey process conducted by Quantum Workplace.
 Once nominated, a company had to meet a threshold in employee participation – a percentage that varies based upon the size of the company – to be eligible to be honored.
 Companies receive this award because their organization

-“As Johnston County continues to grow, it’s critical that the workforce is supported by housing and lifestyle amenities that help them plant roots and continue to contribute to our thriving community” said Reid Smith, Founder and CEO of RiverWild
+“As Johnston County and the larger Triangle region continues to grow, it’s critical that the workforce is supported by housing and lifestyle amenities that help them plant roots,” said Reid Smith, Founder and CEO of RiverWild.

 “We are thrilled to be back in the Smithfield community with this project.
 We enjoyed working with the Town of Smithfield during our East River development, so when this opportunity presented itself, we knew we wanted to get involved” said Reid.
 “Andy Moore and his council are doing a great job creating opportunities for the community of Smithfield to thrive.”